iamelse/landing_page_covid/README.md

 ## Note
 I got desain from here https://rb.gy/5galdp then i try to make a copy from that with HTML, CSS, and Bootstrap 5, all credit belongs to the creator.

+## References
+I got the data from https://disease.sh/